EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today, I finished working on a function that is supposed to detect when headings are found and convert them from markdown to HTML string.
 I also started on a function to tell whether a string contains a potential link.

 I am resuming the main curriculum I've been following starting tomorrow.
+### R1D13
+Today I worked on a fun game that allows a player to guess which of two social media accounts might have more followers.
+[View readme.](projects-source/day13/readme.md)